Erwin Rommel: Attitude toward colonial troops

 Bruce Watson comments that whatever racism Rommel might have had in the beginning, it was washed away when he fought in the desert.
-When he saw that they were fighting well, he gave the members of the 4th Division of the Indian Army high praise.
+When he saw that they were fighting well, he gave the members of the 4th Indian Division high praise.
 Rommel and the Germans acknowledge the Gurkhas' fighting ability, although their style leaned more towards ferocity.
 Once he witnessed German soldiers with throats cut by a khukri knife.
 Originally, he did not want Chandra Bose's Indian formation (composed of the Allied Indian soldiers), captured by his own troops, to work under his command.
 In Normandy though, when they had already become the Indische Freiwilligen Legion der Waffen SS, he visited them and praised them for their efforts (while they still suffered general disrespect within the Wehrmacht).
 A review on Rutherford's book by the Pakistan Army Journal says that the statement is one of many that Rutherford uses, which lack support in authority and analysis.
 Rommel saying that using the Indians was unfair should also be put in perspective, considering the disbandment of the battle-hardened 4th Division by the Allies.
 Rommel praised the colonial troops in the battle of France: "The (French) colonial troops fought with extraordinary determination.
-The anti-tank teams and tank crews performed with courage and caused serious losses." though that might be an example of generals honouring their opponents so that "their own victories appear the more impressive."
+The anti-tank teams and tank crews performed with courage and caused serious losses," though that might be an example of generals honouring their opponents so that "their own victories appear the more impressive."
 Reuth comments that Rommel ensured that he and his command would act decently (shown by his treatment of the Free French prisoners who were considered partisans by Hitler, the Jews and the coloured men), while he was distancing himself from Hitler's racist war in the East and deluding himself into believing that Hitler was good, only the Party big shots were evil.
 The black South African soldiers recount that when they were held as POWs after they were captured by Rommel, they initially slept and queued for food away from the whites, until Rommel saw this and told them that brave soldiers should all queue together.
 Finding this strange coming from a man fighting for Hitler, they adopted this behaviour until they went back to the Union of South Africa, where they were separated again.